Key Lime Cheesecake

 (Er, I usually don’t have a small sliver.
 Does anyone only eat small slices of cheesecake?
 Besides my husband, of course?)

-My favorite cheesecake mash-up?
-Ever since I went to Miami, I’ve been crushing on Key Lime.
+Ever since I went to Miami a few years ago, I’ve been crushing on Key Lime.
 Now?
 Now I’m crushing on Key Lime Cheesecake.

 This cheesecake recipe is one of my favorite ones.
 It’s creamy and smooth and perfectly dense, just like a cheesecake should be.

 There are so many layers of flavor in this recipe, from the graham cracker crust to the creamy key lime flavor and the zesty whipped cream.
 I know a lot of people cringe at the thought of making cheesecake because it seems hard and complicated, but it’s really super simple.
 There are just a few important rules to follow to get the perfect cheesecake recipe every time.